emanuele-f/PCAPdroid/tls_decryption.md

 If you see the above error "*client does not trust proxy's certificate*" while decryption, it may occur due to the following reasons:

-- Starting from Android 7, when targetting the Android SDK 23 or later, apps no longer trust any user-installed certificates and instead rely only on the system-installed certificates i.e those that came pre-installed in your phone's OS, installed by default
+- Starting from Android 7, when targeting the Android SDK 23 or later, apps no longer trust any user-installed certificates and instead rely only on the system-installed certificates i.e. those that came pre-installed in your phone's OS, installed by default
 - An app may use its own internal database of root certificates.
 For example some apps (mainly browsers) implement a custom certificate trust store, separate from the system store.
 This will prevent them from using any certificates stored on your device certificate store.
 You should check if they have an option to disable it.
 For example, in Firefox, [you can do this](https://support.mozilla.org/en-US/questions/1304237) via `about:config`.
 If such option is not available, you will need to patch the app
 - The app may employ [Certificate pinning](https://developer.android.com/training/articles/security-ssl#Pinning) security measure which means that the app actively performs certificate verification against a whitelist embedded in the app.
 This is usually set through network_security_config.xml file in the app code.
 We shall discuss solutions for this in following sections